U.S. asks Germany for more military help in fight against IS

 Der Spiegel said U.S. Defence Secretary Ashton Carter had sent a letter asking for a bigger military contribution from Berlin.

-Its mission currently includes six Tornado reconnaissance jets, a frigate to protect the French aircraft carrier Charles de Gaulle, refuelling aircraft and up to 1,200 troops.
+Its mission currently includes six Tornado reconnaissance jets, a frigate to protect the French aircraft carrier Charles de Gaulle, refueling aircraft and up to 1,200 troops.

 The deployment is a direct response to a French appeal for solidarity after militant attacks in Paris killed 130 people.
 Germany does not plan to carry out air strikes in Syria.